ddev/ddev/docs/content/developers/building-contributing.md

 Verify the replacement worked via `ddev -v`.
 The output should be something like `ddev version v1.19.1-42-g5334d3c1`, instead of the regular `ddev version v1.19.1`.

-(On macOS Big Sur these downloaded binaries are not signed, so you’ll want to `xattr -r -d com.apple.quarantine /path/to/ddev` in order to use them.
+(On macOS these downloaded binaries are not signed, so you’ll want to `xattr -r -d com.apple.quarantine /path/to/ddev` in order to use them.
 The binaries on the master branch and the final binaries in any release *are* signed.)

 You do not typically have to install anything else other than the downloaded binary; when you run it it will access any Docker images that it needs.